 (Tseg la ma tan don la tan) means one should not rely merely on words of others, because words are unreliable and easily misinterpreted; one should instead contemplate on the deep meaning of what is being said;

 ( Drang don la ma tan ney don la tan ) means do not rely on relative truths, but contemplate absolute teachings and absolute truth.

 Dharma study online

 In many ways the computer and the Internet have made our lives simultaneously easier and busier.
-Forever Googling, Emailing, playing online games, there is always the danger that we could become Internet junkies.
-We can even feed our addiction by visiting Dharma sites.
+If we are forever Googling, emailing, scrolling through social media and playing online games, there is always the danger that we could become online junkies.
+We can even become addicted to visiting Dharma sites.
 There is a lot of Dharma information on the Internet, some of it excellent, some of it not so good.
 It could be helpful to study Dharma online, but when we do so, we risk losing our connection to the living, breathing human beings around us.
 Computers lack the human touch.
-From time to time, we all need to sit down with our Guru and our Sangha friends to share our Dharma practice, do Pujas and have a cup of tea together.
+From time to time, we all need to sit down with our Guru and our Sangha friends to share our Dharma practice, do pujas and have a cup of tea together.
 This does not happen when we are glued to a computer; cyberspace can be lonely and isolating.

 Children and the Dharma